grymmjack/qb64pe-wiki-to-markdown/markdown_files/DOUBLE.md

 <blockquote>

-* Literal or variable values can range up to 15 decimal point places.
+* Values can range up to 16 digits.
+Decimal point accuracy depends on whole value places taken.
-* The variable suffix type is # .
+* The suffix # can also be placed after a literal numerical value to designate the value as [DOUBLE](DOUBLE.md) .
-* Use [DOUBLE](DOUBLE.md) and [_FLOAT](FLOAT.md) variables sparingly as they use a lot of program memory.
-* Values returned may be expressed using exponential or scientific notation using E for [SINGLE](SINGLE.md) or D for [DOUBLE](DOUBLE.md) precision.
+* Values may be given as real number ( 123.456 ) or scientific notation using D as exponent marker ( 1.23456D+2 ).
+* [PRINT](PRINT.md) usually takes the shorter of both notations (depending on the value) to output the numbers.
+In alternative you may use [PRINT](PRINT.md) USING to designate your desired output format.
-* Floating decimal point numerical values cannot be [_UNSIGNED](UNSIGNED.md) .
+* Floating decimal point numerical values cannot be _UNSIGNED .
-* Values can be converted to 8 byte ASCII string values using _MKD$ and back with _CVD .
+* Values can be converted to 8-bytes [STRING](STRING.md) values using _MKD$ and back to numbers with _CVD .
-* When a variable has not been defined or has no type suffix, the value defaults to [SINGLE](SINGLE.md) .
-* Warning: QBasic keyword names cannot be used as numerical variable names with or without the type suffix.

 </blockquote>